muchdogesec/obstracts/design/app-spec.md

 * extractions: list of 0 or more extractions (via txt2stix api) to applied when profile run
 * whitelists: list of 0 or more whitelists (via txt2stix api) to applied when profile run
 * aliases: list of 0 or more aliases (via txt2stix api) to applied when profile run
+* relationship mode: the relationship mode to be used with txt2stix

 A profile cannot be modified or deleted.